Timer interpretation

 The keys of

-are the timeout durations, and the values are linked lists with the same timeout duration.unrefedLists
+refedListsare the timeout durations, and the values are linked lists with the same timeout duration.unrefedListsis the same.

 Let's compare the above implementation: